Collaborative work has fostered my own artistic development, and as such is an invaluable part of my practice.

 This included an one-day workshop at InQbate where I developed a temporary audiovisual installation with Jon Adams called Listen, inspired by our experiences as deaf and disabled people of going to a noisy restaurant; a Salon presentation exploring deaf access to Architecture Week South-East 2007 commissioned by the Solent Centre of Art, Architecture and Design; and a collaboration, also in 2007, with Rubbena Aurangzeb-Tariq and two architects at The Lightbox in Woking on a life-size model of an accessible shop-‘pod’.

 In 2013, I took part in Short Circuit at Lighthouse, Brighton, which aimed to foster deaf and disability arts in the realm of digital media funded by Arts Council England.
-I began by writing a guest post for their blog about my ‘digital masterpiece’, before creating a prototype for an animated short appearing as a weekly or fortnightly comic-strip – drawing upon three years’ worth of material from my disability-parenting blog, The Mostyn-Thomas Journal – in collaboration with Dave Packer of Sheepfilms.
+I wrote a guest post for their blog, before creating a prototype for an animated short appearing as a weekly or fortnightly comic-strip – drawing upon three years’ worth of material from my parenting blog, The Mostyn-Thomas Journal – in collaboration with Dave Packer of Sheepfilms.